kevin-xuan/AGCL/README.md

 ## Acknowledgement

-The code is implemented based on [TiSASRec](https://github.com/JiachengLi1995/TiSASRec) and its [pytorch version](https://github.com/pmixer/TiSASRec.pytorch).
+The code is implemented based on [ARGAN](https://github.com/JiachengLi1995/TiSASRec).